borkar-shubham/Kubernetes/README.md

 ```
 kubectl run pi --schedule="0/5 * * * ?" --image=perl --restart=OnFailure -- perl -Mbignum=bpi -wle 'print bpi(2000)'
 ```
-### [Set]
-Configure application resources.

-#### Update deployment 'registry' with a new environment variable
-kubectl set env deployment/registry STORAGE_DIR=/local

-#### List the environment variables defined on a deployments 'sample-build'
-kubectl set env deployment/sample-build --list

-#### List the environment variables defined on all pods
-kubectl set env pods --all --list

-#### Output modified deployment in YAML, and does not alter the object on the server
-kubectl set env deployment/sample-build STORAGE_DIR=/data -o yaml

-#### Update all containers in all replication controllers in the project to have ENV=prod
-kubectl set env rc --all ENV=prod

-#### Import environment from a secret
-kubectl set env --from=secret/mysecret deployment/myapp

-#### Import environment from a config map with a prefix
-kubectl set env --from=configmap/myconfigmap --prefix=MYSQL_ deployment/myapp

-#### Remove the environment variable ENV from container 'c1' in all deployment configs
-kubectl set env deployments --all --containers="c1" ENV-

-#### Remove the environment variable ENV from a deployment definition on disk and update the deployment config on the server
-kubectl set env -f deploy.json ENV-

-#### Set some of the local shell environment into a deployment config on the server
-env | grep RAILS_ | kubectl set env -e - deployment/registry

-#### Set a deployment's nginx container image to 'nginx:1.9.1', and its busybox container image to 'busybox'.
-kubectl set image deployment/nginx busybox=busybox nginx=nginx:1.9.1

-#### Update all deployments' and rc's nginx container's image to 'nginx:1.9.1'
-kubectl set image deployments,rc nginx=nginx:1.9.1 --all

-#### Update image of all containers of daemonset abc to 'nginx:1.9.1'
-kubectl set image daemonset abc *=nginx:1.9.1

-#### Print result (in yaml format) of updating nginx container image from local file, without hitting the server
-kubectl set image -f path/to/file.yaml nginx=nginx:1.9.1 --local -o yaml

-#### Set a deployments nginx container cpu limits to "200m" and memory to "512Mi"
-kubectl set resources deployment nginx -c=nginx --limits=cpu=200m,memory=512Mi

-#### Set the resource request and limits for all containers in nginx
-kubectl set resources deployment nginx --limits=cpu=200m,memory=512Mi --requests=cpu=100m,memory=256Mi

-#### Remove the resource requests for resources on containers in nginx
-kubectl set resources deployment nginx --limits=cpu=0,memory=0 --requests=cpu=0,memory=0

-#### Print the result (in yaml format) of updating nginx container limits from a local, without hitting the server
-kubectl set resources -f path/to/file.yaml --limits=cpu=200m,memory=512Mi --local -o yaml

-#### Set Deployment nginx-deployment's ServiceAccount to serviceaccount1
-kubectl set serviceaccount deployment nginx-deployment serviceaccount1

-#### Print the result (in yaml format) of updated nginx deployment with serviceaccount from local file, without hitting apiserver
-kubectl set sa -f nginx-deployment.yaml serviceaccount1 --local --dry-run -o yaml Useful deploy commands

 ### #Autoscale
 Creates an autoscaler that automatically chooses and sets the number of pods that run in a kubernetes cluste